Mathématique: Chapter 80

 “What?”
 Vala asked, clear and musical, her hair shining under ageless sea glass.

 A knock sounded on the doorframe behind them.
 Young turned to see Major Lorne, Sheppard’s XO, standing in the doorway.
-He gathered himself, readying for the ache that would come with shifting his weight, but—
+He gathered himself, bracing for the ache that would come with shifting his weight, but—

 “Ah, Major Lorne,” Woolsey said.
 “Would you mind showing Dr. Jackson and Ms. Mal Doran to their quarters?
 I’d like a word with Colonel Young.”

 “Sure thing.”
 Lorne said.
-“McKay says we’re having a senior staff briefing at 1400?”
+“McKay says there’s a senior staff briefing at 1400?”

 Woolsey nodded.